Lofton v. Secretary of the Department of Children & Family Services: Court of Appeals

 Plaintiffs petitioned for en banc rehearing, which was denied.
 Judge Rosemary Barkett dissented from the denial of rehearing, noting that "[w]hile Florida claims that it has singled out homosexuals because it wishes to limit adoptions to married couples, the statute in this case says absolutely nothing about married couples.
 In fact, Florida's adoption statute expressly provides for single persons to adopt".

 The plaintiffs petitioned the Supreme Court for a writ of certiorari.
 It was denied.

 Subsequent Developments

 Florida's ban on homosexuals adopting children was later challenged in the Florida state courts.
-In In re Gill and was found unconstitutional under the state Constitution of Florida on September 22, 2010 by a Florida state court of appeals.
+In In re Gill it was found unconstitutional under the state Constitution of Florida on September 22, 2010 by a Florida state court of appeals.
 The state did not appeal the decisions further thereby ending Florida's ban.

 Comparison with Cook v.
 Gates

 In contrast, the First Circuit held in Cook v.
 Gates, 528 F.3d 42 (1st Cir.
 2008), that heightened scrutiny applied to substantive due process sexual privacy challenges, as opposed to the rational basis review used by the 11th Circuit in Lofton.